Antminer S15 Hash Board Repair Guide [EN]

 Figure 7 23V boost circuit

 It consists of PIC16(L)F1704 (Figure 8, Figure 9).

-A device that stores the frequency information and voltage value of the computing board chip, and also controls the DC-DC output voltage of the computing board.
+A device that stores the frequency information and voltage value of the hash board chip, and also controls the DC-DC output voltage of the hash board.

 Figure 9 PIC schematic diagram